 if forceps are needed to assist in the baby's delivery

 Episiotomies were once routinely performed to prevent vaginal tears during delivery.
-Currently there remains controversy regarding the procedure and whether or not it should be preformed since some women experience prolonged pain with sexual intercourse after pregnancy and other risks including the possibility of infection, bleeding and problems with incontinence.
+Currently there remains controversy regarding the procedure and whether or not it should be performed since some women experience prolonged pain with sexual intercourse after pregnancy and other risks including the possibility of infection, bleeding and problems with incontinence.
 You should make sure to discuss this with your health care provider prior to delivery as part of your birth plan.